Frequently Asked Questions

 There is a huge ecosystem of mobile apps (both FREE and commercial) that users can choose.

-Cricket also supports HTTP Post Events which allow users to integrate their devices to services & apps such as IFTTT and the like.
+Cricket supports HTTP(s) and MQTT apis which allow users to integrate their devices to services & apps such as Blynk, IFTTT, Pushsafe, automate.io and the like